Christopher Clark

 I initially established myself as a travel writer, roaming around southern Africa as well as Kenya and Tanzania, writing feature articles and working on guidebooks for the likes of CNN Travel, Fodor's Travel, Lonely Planet and Rough Guides.

-Since 2015, I've shifted my focus towards short- and long-form reporting on marginalised people, places and social issues across southern and central Africa.
+Since 2015, I've shifted my focus towards short- and long-form reporting on marginalised people, places and social issues, mainly across southern and central Africa.

-I've reported from 16 different African countries for publications such as Al Jazeera, The Atlantic, Forbes Africa, Foreign Policy, The Guardian, Guernica, Hakai, Harper’s, Huck, Mongabay, Monocle, NPR, PRI, Reuters, Roads & Kingdoms, VICE, and The Washington Post.
+I've reported from 16 different African countries for publications such as Al Jazeera, The Atlantic, Foreign Policy, The Guardian, Hakai, Harper’s, NPR, Reuters, VICE, and The Washington Post.

 In 2017, I reported from the Democratic Republic of Congo on a fellowship from the International Reporting Project.